More Than Attention: Intention as Governance Primitive for Autonomous Agents

 This paper argues that attention enabled execution, and intention enables governance.
 Just as attention mechanisms provided the primitive that unlocked modern AI capabilities, Intent Architecture provides the missing primitive for aligning autonomous agents with organizational goals.

-We present Intent Architecture as a formal framework comprising five irreducible primitives—Purpose, Direction, Boundaries, End State, and Key Tasks—that together provide deterministic wrappers around probabilistic AI systems while preserving human agency.
-The framework addresses the critical gap exposed by the Replit disaster (July 2025), where an agent with execution capability but without governance architecture caused significant harm.
+We present Intent Specification as a formal modeling primitive comprising five required elements—Purpose, Direction, Boundaries, End State, and Key Tasks—that together provide deterministic wrappers around probabilistic AI systems while preserving human agency.

 Central Thesis